leahjs/media-watchlist/README.md

 ## License

 Media Watchlist is MIT Licensed.
-See LICENSE for details.
+See LICENSE for details.# media-watchlist